CHNPAT005/PCIJAPTG-A2XvsJSE/README.md

 * Tim Gebbie

 ## Description
 This repository details the implementation of an exploratory data analysis of the South African market microstructure.
 Specifically, it considers shared listings on two South African equity exchanges: the Johannesburg Stock Exchange and the A2X exchange.
+The related paper explores an empircal comparisons of markets trading similar shares, in a similar regulatory and economic environment, but with vastly different liquidity, cost and business models.
+We compare the distributions and auto-correlations of returns on different time scales, we compare price impact and master curves, and we compare the cost of trading on each exchange.

 |A2X                     |                 |JSE                         |                 |
 |------------------------|-----------------|----------------------------|-----------------|